Nayef Aguerd: International career

 Aguerd made his debut for the Morocco national team in a friendly 0–0 tie with Albania on 31 August 2016.
 Aguerd represented Morocco in the 2018 African Nations Championship, helping his country to achieve their first CHAN title.
 On 6 September 2021, Aguerd scored his first goal against Sudan in the 2022 FIFA World Cup qualification, he sent a sharp shot in the net from a cross.

 He was later invited by Vahid Halilhodžić to represent Morocco in the 2021 Africa Cup of Nations.
 Nayef started all of the matches in the group stages and scored an own-goal in a 2–2 draw against Gabon.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
 Aguerd played all three group games and the Round of 16 match against Spain alongside Romain Saïss and Morocco conceded only once in those four matches, through an own goal by Aguerd.
 However, he missed both the quarter-final victory over Portugal through injury and then the decisive game against France due to illness – he was withdrawn minutes before kick-off in the semi-final, despite having been listed in the official starting line-ups.

 On 28 December 2023, Aguerd was among the 27 players selected by coach Walid Regragui to represent Morocco in the 2023 Africa Cup of Nations.

+On 11 December 2025, Aguerd was called up to the Morocco squad for the 2025 Africa Cup of Nations.

+Aguerd was part of the national squad for the 2026 FIFA World Cup but on 11 June 2026 he was sent home after failing to recover from an injury.